archerfrank/Hands-On-Microservices-with-Spring-Boot-and-Spring-Cloud/Chapter10/readme.md

 ```
 This is an example with Mongo DB and Mysql and Cloud stream, it is an asynchronized WebFlux Reactor implementation.

+But I change **getCompositeProduct** back to SpringMVC, not async any more.

+Change to tomcat container then we can use SpringMVC and webflux, but we can't use SpringMVC if we use netty.

 ## Build script
 ```
 SET COMPOSE_FILE=docker-compose.yml